 One of man’s spiritual instincts is faith.
 Hence, no man is without faith.
 Even atheists will believe in something, or in someone, even if it is only in themselves.

 Every time you believe in something, or in a god, you exercise your spiritual instinct and enter the spiritual world.
-By exercising your faith you will enter the Kingdom of God, or the kingdom of Satan.
+By exercising your faith you will either enter the Kingdom of God, or the kingdom of Satan.

 When You are In the Spirit